-Parties involved in an incident reported under this policy are entitled to reasonably available supportive measures, regardless of whether or not a formal complaint is filed.
-Supportive measures are offered without fee or charge, are not disciplinary or punitive in nature, and are not designed to unreasonably burden the other party.
+Parties involved in an incident reported under this policy are entitled to reasonably available supportive measures, regardless of whether or not a Formal Complaint is filed.
+Supportive measures are offered without fee or charge, are not disciplinary or punitive in nature, and may not unreasonably burden the other party.